t-crest/patmos/README.md

     }

-With the compiler installed it can be compiled to a Patmos executable and run with the simulator as follows:
+With the compiler installed it can be compiled to a Patmos executable and run with the sw simulator and the hardware emulation as follows:

     patmos-clang hello.c
     pasim a.out
+    patemu a.out

 However, this innocent examples is quiet challenging for an embedded system.
 For further details and how to build Patmos for an FPGA see Section 6 in the